That’s me in Fiji. From the back deck overlooking the Pacific Ocean.

 Welcome to Blogging from Paradise.
 My name is Ryan Biddulph.

-I’ve traveled the world for over 3 years straight, and am still globe-trotting and island-hopping as I write these words.
+I’ve traveled the world for over 6 years and am still globe-trotting and island-hopping as I write these words.

 - Bali, Indonesia (Sanur, Kerouatan, Jimbaran, Lodtunduh)